 TEACHER ADVISORY COMMITTEE

-The committee was formed over ten years ago by a group of teachers, led by Emily Taylor of Swansea High School.
+The committee was formed in 1997 by a group of teachers and Dr. Selden K. Smith.
 After a series of meetings, a yearly workshop, to be held in the center of the state, Columbia, was deemed the best way to reach teachers all over the state.

-The theme of the workshop is different each year; however, we try each year to have a survivor or child of survivors as a keynote speaker.
-We have had Eva Mozes Kor, who spoke on forgiving the Nazis, Morris Glass, who spoke of life in the ghettos and camps, And Joey Korn, who spoke of his father’s life during and after the war.
-In addition to the keynote, we offer presentations that give teachers specific lesson plans and concrete suggestions on how to teach the Holocaust.
+The theme of the workshop is different each year; however, the TAC seeks to have a survivor or child of survivors as a keynote speaker.
+Previous speakers included: Marion Blumenthal Lazan, author of Four Perfect Pebbles, Eva Mozes Kor, who spoke on forgiving the Nazis, Morris Glass, who spoke of life in the ghettos and camps, and Joey Korn, who spoke of his father’s life during and after the war.
+In addition to the keynote speaker, the workshop offers presentations that give teachers specific lesson plans and concrete suggestions on how to teach the Holocaust.
 The teachers who attend are given website information, copies of plans and visuals, and specific sources to help them plan their own lessons.
 They are also given time to network with educators from grades one to college level from all over the state.

 The committee is always looking for new people, new ideas, and new programs.
 If you would like to join or would like more information on the workshop, please contact Emily Taylor at firstname.lastname@example.org